-An influenza-associated pediatric death was reported during week 11.
-The child was a 2-year-old resident of HSR 8 with an underlying medical condition.
-A specimen collected from the child was positive for influenza A (H3) by PCR; an endotracheal specimen collected from the child was also positive for Haemophilus influenzae (not type b).
-It is unknown if the child was vaccinated for influenza for the current season.
+An influenza-associated pediatric death was reported during week 12 that occurred during week 11.
+The child was a 2month-old resident of HSR 2/3 with no underlying medical conditions.
+A specimen collected from the child was positive for influenza A 2009 (H1N1) by PCR.
+The child was not vaccinated for influenza for the current season since the child was too young to get the influenza vaccine.

-One influenza-associated pediatric death has been reported in Texas during the 2015-2016 influenza season.
+Two influenza-associated pediatric deaths have been reported in Texas during the 2015-2016 influenza season.
 Cases of influenza-associated pediatric mortality (children <18 years of age) are reportable year-round and by law in Texas.